wout/rosetta/README.md

 instead, there is no need to convert your old files.
 Rosetta will gladly parse both formats.

 Beware, though, that there is a fixed loading order.
-First JSON files are loaded, then YAML files.
+JSON files are loaded first, then YAML files.
 So if you have the same key in a JSON and a YAML file, YAML will take precedence.

 ## Configuration